I always thought it was collagen, just that one word. I hadn’t the faintest idea there is a difference between animal collagen vs plant collagen.

 *= Organic certified

 Every ingredient of this product, but also of the other YourSuper products is certified organic, non-GMO certified, glyphosate-free, plant-based and gluten-free.
-There are no sweeteners, stevia, artificial flavors, fillers, preservatives or additives in them.
+There are no sweeteners, stevia, artificial flavours, fillers, preservatives or additives in them.

 They have a 100% transparent supply chain.
 YourSuper sources all of their ingredients directly from the farmers, they know where they come from and try to have a positive impact on the local communities where they’re sourced.